MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db.md

 ## Package and test the sample application

-Browse to the directory that contains the .pom file to build the application.
+Browse to the directory that contains the .pom file to build and test the application.

 1. Build the sample application with Maven; for example: